Miniature Wonderland

-If you think that Miniatur Wunderland in Hamburg's Speicherstadt is just a model railway exhibition, you will be quite surprised.
-It is, in fact, the largest of its kind in the world and even attracts those who are not particularly interested in model building.
+If you think that Miniatur Wunderland in Hamburg's Speicherstadt is just a model railway layout, then you're in for a big surprise.
+After all, it is the largest of its kind in the world and attracts even those who are not particularly interested in modelling.

 What makes Miniatur Wunderland Hamburg so special?